jlesage/docker-handbrake/README.md

 configuration is needed.

-If the monitoring application processes hidden directories, set the `AUTOMATED_CONVERSION_OUTPUT_SUBDIR` environment variable to a subdirectory.
-Configure the monitoring application to watch this subdirectory.
+If the monitoring application processes hidden directories, set the `AUTOMATED_CONVERSION_OUTPUT_SUBDIR` environment variable to a subdirectory and configure the monitoring application to watch this subdirectory.
 For example, if `AUTOMATED_CONVERSION_OUTPUT_SUBDIR` is set to `TV Shows` and `/output` is mapped to `/home/user/appvolumes/HandBrake` on the host, monitor `/home/user/appvolumes/HandBrake/TV Shows`.